 Beau C. Wilson

-Beau C. Wilson an associate with the firm, focuses on employment, commercial, business, and condominium and homeowner associations in a wide range of complex disputes.
-As a litigator, he provides strategic, results-oriented mindset to the businesses and individuals he counsels and works closely with clients to develop practical solutions aligned with their legal and business goals.
+Beau C. Wilson, focuses his practice on employment, commercial, business, construction, and common-interest community association matters.
+As a member of Hyland Levin Shapiro’s Litigation and Risk Management practice group, he represents businesses, individuals, and condominium and homeowner associations in a wide range of complex disputes.
+Beau provides strategic, results-oriented counsel and works closely with clients to develop practical legal solutions that align with their business objectives and long-term goals.

 Areas of Practice